RI-SE/smirk/docs/System Requirements Specification.md

 This document provides the foundation for the SMIRK minimum viable product (MVP).

 ## 1.2 Document Conventions ##
-Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process.
+Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process (Guidance on the Assurance of Machine Learning in Autonomous Systems).
 In the name of open science, links to academic publications primarily point to preprints on arXiv rather than peer-reviewed revisions being publishers' paywalls.

 ## 1.3 Glossary
 - AMLAS: Guidance on the Assurance of Machine Learning in Autonomous Systems